This post may contain affiliate sales links. Please read my disclosure policy.

 Now, don’t let the fancy name throw you off.
 A galette is a french word that simply means freeform and flat crusty cakes.
 It is similar to a pie but is baked on a cookie sheet instead of a pie plate.
 It is an easy dessert that sounds and looks impressive, but takes no time and hardly any effort to put together.
 The more rustic the better!
 We gobbled these up fast!
 And, I didn’t have any vanilla ice cream on hand, so fresh whipped cream had to do.
 But, do me a favor and serve these warm with ice cream!
 You’ll be glad you did!

-pastry for 1 pie, chilled
+- pastry for 1 pie chilled

-2 large ripe peaches
+- 2 large ripe peaches

-1 1/2 tablespoons sugar
+- 1 1/2 tablespoons sugar

-1 tablespoon flour (you may need more depending how juicy your fruit is)
+- 1 tablespoon flour you may need more depending how juicy your fruit is

-dash of salt
+- dash salt

-1/4 teaspoon cinnamon
+- 1/4 teaspoon cinnamon

-1 tablespoon fresh orange juice
+- 1 tablespoon fresh orange juice

-1 tablespoon heavy cream
+- 1 tablespoon heavy cream

-1 tablespoon granulated sugar
+- 1 tablespoon granulated sugar

-1/2 tablespoon cold butter, cut into 4 chunks
+- 1/2 tablespoon cold butter cut into

 - 4 chunks vanilla ice cream and/or whipped cream

 For the filling-

-If desired, blanch peaches to remove skins (see recipe tips for how to do this).
+- If desired, blanch peaches to remove skins (see recipe tips for how to do this).
 If you don't mind the skin, then skip this step.
 Cut peaches into 1/4 inch dice and pour into bowl.
 Stir gently with sugar, flour, salt. cinnamon and orange juice.
 Set aside.

-Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees.
 Cut dough into four equal pieces.
 Flour board and rolling pin.
 Roll one piece of dough into a 5-6 inch circle (roughly).
 Place on baking sheet.
 Repeat with remaining pieces of dough.
 Spoon peach filling into center of dough rounds, dividing equally and leaving a 1 inch border.
 Fold sides of dough up over filling.
 Brush edges of dough with cream and sprinkle with sugar.
 Place one piece of butter in the center on top of the peach filling.